Sunday, July 9, 2023

 Egipcios Kier * 69 The Unforeseen

 In card 69, The Unforeseen, we encounter complex and layered imagery.
 The upper section features a branch-like letter composed of two lines and two circles, a circular hieroglyph, and the Hebrew letter Zayin (ז).
 The lower section shows a scorpion encased in amber.
-The title line includes the symbol for Venus, the Roman letter M, and the number six, which alludes to the concept of harmony.
+The title line includes the symbol for Venus, the Roman letter M, and the number six, traditionally associated with harmony.

-At the heart of the card is the Ancient Egyptian goddess Nut, arched over a solitary man.
-Nut's pale complexion contrasts with the dark nighttime hue she is usually portrayed with, and her sky blue hair cascades along her arms.
-Five identical symbols are inked on her body, each resembling the sun and two serpents-- or the female reproductive system.
-Nut, whose name means "sky," was a goddess of the skies and motherhood.
-She also wielded influence in the afterlife and was able to transport the deceased to her starry realms.
+At the heart of the card is the Ancient Egyptian goddess Nut, arched protectively over a solitary man.
+Nut’s pale complexion, tinged with pink, evokes dawn rather than night, and her sky-blue hair cascades along her outstretched arms.
+Five identical symbols are inked on her body, each resembling a solar emblem flanked by serpents resembling the female reproductive system.
+Nut, whose name means “sky,” was goddess of the heavens and motherhood.
+She was also associated with the afterlife, receiving the deceased into her body and birthing the sun anew each day.

 Nut's image is bright, suggesting that the man beneath her is alive, not lost in the underworld.
 He wears only a necklace and a short wraparound skirt.
 His right hand covers his eyes, while his left stretches forth, as if seeking something as he steps forward uncertainly.
 The imagery evokes some medieval art in which Christian artists depicted the figures of Ecclesia as clear-sighted and Synagoga as blindfolded.
 To me, the blindfolded figure is reminiscent of a quest for divine truth or spiritual vision, as in the figure of blindfolded Justice.
 In Jewish tradition, covering the eyes during the recitation of the Sh'ma signifies complete focus and invites the divine presence.
 The worshipper strives to comprehend that God’s strength and God's mercy are one.
 If the worshiper recites the Sh'ma with appropriate attentiveness, the Shekhinah, or divine presence, will rest upon the worshiper’s countenance, so before the worshiper recites, she respectfully covers her eyes.